International Adoption in California

 As a family pursuing intercountry adoption in California, here’s what you can expect the process to look like:

-Choose a country to adopt from.
+Step 1: Choose a country to adopt from.
 Since different agencies specialize in different international adoptions, you’ll want to narrow down your list of countries to adopt from first and foremost.
 To do this, consider your preferences in a child; do you have preferences in terms of age or gender?
 You’ll also want to consider whether you meet the country’s eligibility requirements, as these do vary by location.
-Costs can vary as well.
+Costs can vary, as well.

-Choose a California international adoption agency.
+Step 2: Choose a California international adoption agency.
 Once you’ve chosen a country to adopt from, it’s time to choose a professional to help you complete the process.
 Per the International Adoption Universal Accreditation Act of 2012, any professional you consider should be Hague-accredited, which means that they’re compliant with the Hague Convention.
 (The Hague Adoption Convention is an international treaty that was enacted to oversee international adoptions and protect children.)
 Your adoption agency will also help you to complete the adoption home study process and guide you through the rest of the necessary steps for an international adoption.

-Apply to be eligible to adopt.
+Step 3: Apply to be eligible to adopt.
 Before you can adopt overseas in California, the U.S. Citizenship and Immigration Services must give their approval.
 If you’re hoping to adopt from a country that’s a member of the Hague Convention, you’ll fill out Form I-800A.
 If your country is a non-Hague country, you’ll file Form I-600A.

-Wait for an adoption opportunity.
+Step 4: Wait for an adoption opportunity.
 When both the United States and the country you wish to adopt from have deemed you eligible, you’ll wait for an adoption opportunity.
 Depending on the country you’re adopting from, you may either receive an adoption referral before you travel or be matched with a child after you’ve traveled.

-Receive your child’s immigrant visa.
+Step 6: Receive your child’s immigrant visa.
 When you travel to adopt your child, you’ll receive one of the following types of immigrant visas:

 The IH-3 (Hague) or IR-3 (non-Hague) visa.
 You’ll receive this visa if both adoptive parents were present to complete the child’s adoption.